taskflow/taskflow/doc/cookbook/task.md

 Debrief:
 + Line 1 creates an empty task
-+ Line 2 creates a task from a given callable object
++ Line 2 creates a task from a given callable object and returns a task handle
-+ Line 3 creates a task from a given callable object and returns an additional [std::future][std::future] object for users to access the return value when the task finishes
++ Line 3 creates a task from a given callable object and returns, in addition to a task handle, a [std::future][std::future] object for the program to access the return value when the task finishes

-Each time you create a task, the taskflow object adds a node to the present graph and returns a *task handle* of type `tf::Task`.
+Each time you create a task, including an empty one, the taskflow object adds a node to the present graph and returns a *task handle* of type `tf::Task`.
 A task handle is a lightweight object that wraps up a particular node in a graph